 In an earlier blog post, we discussed using the basic, three-part form of the Toulmin model of inductive argumentation as a structuring device for one’s literature review.
 The three parts discussed in that post were the Claim, the Grounds, and the Warrant.
 That post also mentioned the other three parts of the model, the Qualifier, the Backing, and the Rebuttal.
-This post will briefly review the Toulmin model, provide detailed coverage of the final three parts of the model, and offer further guidance on using this model to structure one’s literature review.
+This post will provide detailed coverage of the final three parts of the model, and offer further guidance on using this model to structure one’s literature review.

 Toulmin contended that arguments stemming from practical logic were more of a process of testing and sifting through already existing ideas to find the best solution to a given quandary than about making inferences and discovering new ideas.
 Successful arguments must provide a good justification that holds up to scrutiny and criticism.